 You can also access the examples from the Notebooks page of QDS.

 - Log in to https://api.qubole.com/notebooks#home (or any other env URL).

 - Depending on the data source, select the appropriate examples from the list.

-- The Logs tab on the Analyze page displays only initial 1500 lines.
+- The Logs pane displays only the first 1500 lines.
 To view the complete logs, you must log in to the corresponding cluster.

 - Historical logs, events, and dashboards are not displayed.

 Handling Eventual Consistency Issues¶